Azure/azure-docs-sdk-java/docs-ref-services/preview/monitor-query-readme.md

 }
 ```

+#### Overcome Log Analytics query size limitations

+If your query exceeds the [service limits][service_limits], see the large log query documentation to learn how to overcome them.

 ### Metrics query

 A resource ID, as denoted by the `{resource-id}` placeholder in the sample below, is required to query metrics.
 To find the resource ID: